satumk/trywithkids/README.md

 to their personal lists to conduct when they so choose.
 Users can also change their password.
 Some experiments come with the software.
-There will be a way to log into the program (not there yet).
 This program will save passwords in plain text into the database at this time.
-If time allows, salts and hashing will be developed, but not in the third iteration.
+Although developer is aware salting and hashing of passwords is advised, there is insufficient time to learn to do this properly during this course.
 The database-solution is MongoDB.

 ## Environment